 Sexual health services – is a specialist service which offers diagnosis and treatment of sexually transmitted infections (STIs) and contraception.

-People under 21: The sexual health service provides a young people's contraception / sexually transmitted infection walk-in clinic on a Tuesday from 2pm – 6pm.
+People under 21: The sexual health service provides a young people's contraception/sexually transmitted infection walk-in clinic on a Wednesday from 2pm to 5pm.
 No appointment needed.